dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 ## Terminology {#terminology}

-We follow existing Internet documents on hybrid terminology [I-D.ietf-pquip-pqt-hybrid-terminology] and hybrid key encapsulation mechanisms (KEM) [I-D.ietf-tls-hybrid-design] to enable settling on a consistent language.
+We follow existing Internet documents on hybrid terminology [RFC9794] and hybrid key encapsulation mechanisms (KEM) [I-D.ietf-tls-hybrid-design] to enable settling on a consistent language.
 We will make clear when this is not possible.
 In particular, we follow the definition of 'post-quantum algorithm', 'traditional algorithms', and 'combiner'.
 Moreover, we use the definition of 'certificate' to mean 'public-key certificate' as defined in [RFC4949].

 - Signature scheme: A signature scheme is defined via the following three algorithms: